Roman-Octavian/Daycare-Centre-Administrative-System/README.md

 ## Project description
 Administrative System mini-project at KEA DAT21i.
-This is a full-stack JavaFX native program which aspires to satisfy the needs of a Daycare Centre in Denmark.
+This is a full-stack JavaFX native program which aspires to satisfy the administrative needs of a Daycare Centre in Denmark.
 As per the [project requirements](Project%20Report/Daycare_Project.pdf), the application should be capable of displaying and storing information from and in a database, whilst simultaneously being intuitive and easy to use by means of a user interface.

 Use cases of this application include but are not limited to:
 * Viewing children, guardians, staff members and phone numbers stored in the database
 * Adding children, guardians and staff members with all of their particulars.
 * Editing children, guardians and staff members with all of their particulars.

 The application turned out quite well, but there are some issues and edge scenarios that have not been fixed yet.
-Moreover, making programs fully responsive with JavaFX is a very time-consuming task, meaning that the UI has been hardcoded to look good for a specific screen size, and going above or below that will result in the GUI not looking as intended.
+Moreover, making programs fully responsive with JavaFX is a very time-consuming task, meaning that the UI has been "hard-coded" to look good for a specific screen size, and going above or below that will result in the GUI not looking as intended.
 The aforementioned does not hinder usage, but it does have a significant aestethic impact.

 As "a picture speaks more than a thousand words", here are some images of the GUI: